bernardosulzbach/bernardosulzbach.github.io/database-design/sql-antipatterns.md

 non-uniform random selection.

-Another bad solution is to fetch all primary keys, select one at random in application code, and fetching the corresponding row.
+Another bad solution is to fetch all primary keys, select one at random in application code, and fetch the corresponding row.
 This solution is specially bad as the selected row might have been deleted between the two queries.

 The proper solution is to rely on the nonstandard `LIMIT` clause supported by some database systems or in the `ROW_NUMBER` window function supported in some